Azure/azure-event-hubs-for-kafka/README.md

 ## Troubleshooting

+### Kafka Throttling

+With Event Hubs AMQP clients, a ServerBusy exception is immediately returned upon service throttling, equivalent to a “try again later” message.
+In Kafka, messages are just delayed before being completed, and the delay length is returned in milliseconds as `throttle_time_ms` in the produce/fetch response.
+These delays are not generally logged as ServerBusy exceptions on Event Hubs dashboards – instead, the `throttle_time_ms` value should be used as an indicator that throughput has exceeded the provisioned quota.

+If traffic is extremely excessive, the service has the following behavior:
+* If produce request’s delay exceeds request timeout – EH returns PolicyViolation error code
+* If fetch request’s delay exceeds request timeout – EH returns empty message list but no error code In these cases, the request will be logged as throttled.

+Dedicated clusters do not have throttling mechanisms - you are free to consume all of your cluster resources.
+On overview on dedicated clusters can be found [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-dedicated-overview).

 ### Consumers not getting any records and constantly rebalancing

 There is no exception or error when this happens, but the Kafka logs will show that the consumers are stuck trying to re-join the group and assign partitions.
 If this is happening, ensure that all consumers are using unique client IDs by setting the `client.id` property for each consumer client.